thumbliner/thumbliner/loop.md

 ## Y Axis

 ### Plain
-Notice what’s happening.
+Notice.
 Pick a move.
 Do it.
 See what happens.
 Adapt.

 ### Practical
-Take in information, form a view, choose an action, then compare the result to what you expected.
+Gather information, form a view, choose an action, then compare the result to what you expected.
 Use the gap to update expectations and tune habits.

 ### Formal
 An agent senses its environment and models a state estimate.
 It predicts consequences and selects an action.
 After acting, it compares outcomes to expectations; the resulting error updates its policy.